 Yes.
 The Student Counseling Center recognizes the Bible as the source for understanding how to respond well to the struggles of life.
 Yet sometimes people feel pressured by Christians to act, think and believe the “right way.”
 That is not our approach.
 We respect every person’s spiritual journey regardless of where it may be.
 We honor doubt and struggle and believe God does as well.

-Amy Bolkcom, LLPC Career Services and Campus Counselor
+Career and Campus Counselor

-Amy is a Limited Licensed Professional Counselor.
-She has experience working with college students regarding career development, relationship skills, anxiety and stress management, adjustment, depression, and academic concerns.
+Amy is a Licensed Professional Counselor.
+She has experience working with college students regarding career development, relationship skills, anxiety and stress management, adjustment, depression, trauma, spiritual, and academic concerns.
 Amy has worked with students through individual and group counseling.
 She is excited about helping students identify their own goals and take responsibility for their own change.
 Through the counseling relationship, she desires students to gain new skills, feel empowered to grow, and have a place to tell their story.
-Amy is married and has worked at Grace in many capacities.
+Amy has worked at Grace in many capacities.
 In her free time, she enjoys hiking, reading, going to the beach, spending time with friends and family, and eating ice cream.